 The noise of cattle grazing and sheep chasing each other.

 As I walk my dogs, I see the flowers bloom into amazing colours and blossom into beautiful sights.

 This is where I learnt to cherish and respect life.

-Watching the flowers bloom remind me of how we can grow as people and turn into something beautiful.
+Watching the flowers bloom reminds me of how we can grow as people and turn into something beautiful.

 In order for a flower to bloom with such beauty, the flower must work hard in gathering the nutrients that it needs, and it may experience damaging weather.

-This damaging weather reflets the hard times in life, the unplanned experiences.
+This damaging weather reflects the hard times in life, the unplanned experiences.

 Yet the flower survived and bloomed into something truly amazing.